Blogs/AI

 4. Topic-based chunking

-Topic-based chunking is particularly useful in situations where structure alone isn’t enough.
-I’ve used this approach when working with large, unstructured text collections where semantic similarity matters more than where the content appears in a document.
-Instead of splitting content by rows, paragraphs, or functions, this approach uses statistical modeling with tools like LlamaIndex, most commonly Latent Dirichlet Allocation (LDA), to automatically identify hidden topics within large collections of text.
+Topic-based chunking is useful when structure alone is not enough.
+I use this approach for large, unstructured text collections where semantic similarity matters more than where the content appears in a document.

-To see how this works, here’s a simple Python example that groups sample documents into two topics using LDA:
+Here’s a simple Python example that groups sample documents into two topics using LDA:

 from sklearn.feature_extraction.text import CountVectorizer